D-SECURE: Dual-Source Evidence Combination for Unified Reasoning in Misinformation Detection: Introduction

 \subsection{Contributions}

 We address these challenges with D-SECURE, a dual-source framework for multimodal misinformation detection.
 Concretely, our contributions are:

 \begin{enumerate} \item We formalise the task of dual-source multimodal misinformation detection that jointly reasons over content-based cues and retrieval-based evidence for news-style image--text posts. \item We propose the D-SECURE pipeline, which integrates the HAMMER manipulation detector \cite{shao2023detecting,shao2024detecting} with the DEFAME retrieval-based fact-checker \cite{braun2024defame}.
-DEFAME acts as a broad-coverage pre-screening stage, while HAMMER provides fine-grained analysis on residual or uncertain cases. \item We perform cross-system experiments where DGM$^4$ samples are evaluated with DEFAME and ClaimReview-style fact-checking samples are passed through HAMMER, analysing the strengths and weaknesses of each component and their impact on pipeline design. \item We extend the human-readable report mechanism from DEFAME to cover the full pipeline, including HAMMER's local manipulation explanations, thereby improving interpretability for downstream users. \end{enumerate}
+DEFAME acts as a broad-coverage pre-screening stage, while HAMMER provides fine-grained analysis on residual or uncertain cases. \item We perform cross-system experiments where DGM$^4$ samples are evaluated with DEFAME and ClaimReview-style fact-checking samples are passed through HAMMER, analysing the strengths and weaknesses of each component and their impact on pipeline design.
+We further evaluate on other benchmarks to test the generalisability of the pipeline. \item We extend explanations across the full pipeline via an LLM-backed chat feature, thereby improving interpretability for downstream users. \end{enumerate}